Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 Best Recommendation: If you’re a first-time visitor, plan your trip between October and

-its charm.
+charm.
 For photographers, festival-goers, or honeymooners, this is the prime time.
-For budget
+For budget travelers

 In summary, while Udaipur holds its magic in every season, your experience will vary significantly based

-relaxation, or cultural immersion—with the season’s best offerings.
+sightseeing, relaxation, or cultural immersion—with the season’s best offerings for an unforgettable

-scenic locations in Rajasthan.
-From ancient forts to wildlife sanctuaries and serene lakes, there are
+attractions and scenic locations in Rajasthan.
+From ancient forts to wildlife sanctuaries and serene

-numerous day trips from Udaipur that enrich your travel experience.
-Here are some of the best
+lakes, there are numerous day trips from Udaipur that enrich your travel experience.
+Here are some of

 1. Kumbhalgarh Fort (Approx. 85 km, 2 hours):